Configure SSH and RDP Connections

 Windows Registry Editor Version 5.00 [HKEY_CLASSES_ROOT\ssh] @="URL:Secure Shell Protocol" "URL Protocol"="" [HKEY_CLASSES_ROOT\ssh\DefaultIcon] @="%%ProgramFiles%%\\PuTTY\\putty.exe" [HKEY_CLASSES_ROOT\ssh\shell] [HKEY_CLASSES_ROOT\ssh\shell\open] [HKEY_CLASSES_ROOT\ssh\shell\open\command] @="cmd /V:ON /s /c @echo off && set url=%1 && for /f \"tokens=1,2,3 delims=:/ \" %%a in (\"!url!\") do set protocol=%%a&set host=%%b&set port=%%c && start \"\" \"%%ProgramFiles%%\\PuTTY\\putty.exe\" -P !port! !host!"

 You can use the following protocols with an SSH session: X11, SCP, and SFTP.
 You also have options to allow local and remote port forwarding.

 Use the Registry Editor to turn these settings on.
 These settings are all type DWORD with toggle values of either 0 ( no ) or 1 ( yes ).

-- Local Port Forwarding: Whether or not to allow local port forwarding requests from the user's SSH client through to the managed system (default: 0 - no)
+- Local Port Forwarding: Whether or not to allow local port forwarding requests from the user's SSH client through to the managed system (default: 0)

-- Remote Port Forwarding: Whether or not to allow remote port forwarding requests from the user's SSH client through to the managed system (default: 0 - no).
+- Remote Port Forwarding: Whether or not to allow remote port forwarding requests from the user's SSH client through to the managed system (default: 0).

 Multiple SSH Sessions

-To avoid a potential security risk, more than one SSH session is not permitted through one SSH connection.
+To avoid a potential security risk, more than one SSH session is not permitted through a single SSH connection.